sanjaybalekar/FinalFlipkartData/README.md

   Ratings               -> Average Ratings Given to the Products. <br />
   Total Ratings Given   -> No. of People Rated  the Product. <br />

+# Graphical representation of some important features is done for further analysis